LeaVerou/lea.verou.me/2025/construction-lines/index.md

 Eventually I realized that what makes me happy isn’t working less, it’s loving what I do, and feeling it matters.
 Working less cannot transform how your work makes you _feel_; it can only dampen the effects.
 But dilution doesn’t turn misery into joy — at best it just makes it tolerable.
-Don’t get me wrong, poor WLB _can absolutely_ make you miserable; when long hours are an expectation imposed externally, not an internal drive fueled by passion.
+Don’t get me wrong, poor WLB _can absolutely_ make you miserable; when long hours are an externally imposed expectation, not an internal drive fueled by passion.
 As with many things in life, it’s _enthusiastic consent_ that makes all the difference.